 But again, it's important to stress that you do not (and should not) wait until the last minute to create a healthcare proxy because we never know with certainty when something might happen, like a serious car accident.

 Contact an Estate Planning Attorney in Florida Today

 Every person's situation is unique, and what you need in a health care plan will differ from anyone else.
 Because of this, it is in your best interest to meet with an estate planning attorney.
 They will be able to confer with you, learn the details of your specific situation, and advise you on the best way to proceed to protect yourself and those you love.
 An estate planning lawyer in your state will know the laws, regulations, and estate planning tools that apply in your jurisdiction and can give you specific guidance.

 At Asbury Law, our healthcare proxy lawyer in Florida will help you draft or update a healthcare proxy to make sure that your interests and beliefs are adequately addressed.
-Contact us today to schedule a Free Initial Consultation (up to 30 minutes) either by filling out our online form or calling us directly at 904.203.8776.
+Contact Asbury Law today at (904) 203-8776 to schedule a free initial consultation to learn more.